syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ## Binding data to table view

-Create a `UITableView`, and set the data source from `ContactList`.
-The appearance of each cell can be customized by using the `GetCell` method of `UITableViewSource`.
-Similarly, the content region for other tabs also can be configured.
+Create a `UITableView` and set the data source from ContactList.
+Also, appearance of each cell can be customized by `GetCell` method of `UITableViewSource`.
+Similarly, content region for other tabs can be configured in the same way.

 ## Swiping

-By default, both vertical swiping for the list view and horizontal swiping for the tab view will work.
-If it is not required, you can customize this by using the `EnableSwiping` property of `SfTabView`.
+Both vertical swiping for the list view and horizontal swiping for the tab view will works by default.
+If it is not required it can be customized by `EnableSwiping` property of `SfTabView`.